BY-LAWS OF THE LIBERTY YACHT CLUB

 The Club Burgee (“Burgee”) shall be triangular with a blue border and horizontal red and white stripes.
 On the hoist edge of the Burgee is a partial rendition of the face and crown of the Statue of Liberty, as depicted at the top of this page.
 The Burgee will also function as the official logo of the Club.

-Only regular members and associate members in good standing may fly the Burgee.
-Burgees for regular members shall be made of heavy material and stitched double-sided, designed to withstand the rigors of flying outdoors from a halyard.
-Associate member burgees may be a lighter material and screen-printed.
+Only Regular, Legacy and Honorary members in good standing may fly the Burgee.
+Burgees shall be made of heavy material and stitched double-sided, designed to withstand the rigors of flying outdoors from a halyard.

 The Club is a not-for-profit organization made up entirely of volunteers.
 No Officer or Member shall draw a salary or other compensation for their services.
 The Club shall not have any employees, either full- or part-time.